Extremal Polynomial Norms of Graphs: Closed walks on graphs

 \begin{example} Proposition \ref{prop:Spectra} (b) ensures $\operatorname{spec}(K_4)=\{3, -1, -1, -1\}$.
 Therefore, In particular, there are a total of 2184 closed walks of length 7 in $K_4$. \end{example}

-\begin{remark} The number $C_k(G)$ can be difficult to find because $\operatorname{spec}(G)$, in general, can be difficult to describe explicitly.
-In fact, estimates for $C_k(G)$ are often the best we can hope for.
-Bounds on the number of closed walks in a graph are given, for instance, in \cite{Chen}. \end{remark}
+\begin{remark} In general, the number $c_k(G)$ is difficult to compute.
+In fact, estimates for $c_k(G)$ are often the best one can hope for.
+Bounds on the number of closed walks in a graph are given, for instance, in \cite{Chen, Nikiforov1}. \end{remark}

-\section{Power Sum Symmetric Polynomials}
+\section{Power sum symmetric polynomials}

 A polynomial $f(x_1,x_2, \ldots, x_n)$ with real coefficients is \emph{symmetric} if it is invariant under any permutation of $x_1, x_2, \ldots, x_n$.
 We say that $f(x_1, x_2, \ldots, x_n)$ is \emph{homogeneous of degree $d$} if the relation holds for all $\alpha\in \mathbb{R}$.
 The set of all degree-$d$ symmetric polynomials in $n$ variables is denoted $\Lambda_n^d$ and is a finite-dimensional vector space over $\mathbb{R}$.
 The reader can readily verify that $h_d(x_1, x_2, \ldots, x_n)$ is indeed an element of the vector space $\Lambda_n^d$.